jamesgifford/vue-package-starter/README.md

 # vue-package-starter

-> A starting point for creating a vue component package.
+> A starting point for creating a Vue.js component package.

 ## Build Setup